Hamza-Abdel/Google-Data-Analytics-Capstone-Project/visualizations_&_conclusions.md

 * The most popular day for Members is **Wednesday**.
 * We could also observe that the days with the most activity for Members is in workdays. while the activity drops on the weekend, with **Sunday** being the day with the least activity.
 * The most popular day for Casuals is **Saturday** followed by **Sunday**.
-* Casual riders are more active in the weekend, compared to the weekend.
+* Casual riders are more active in the weekend, compared to the workdays.
 * This could mean that Members use the bikes to commute to work, while Casuals use it recreationally (Further data is needed to confirm this).
 * In total the most popular day is **Saturday**, and also the activity is roughly stable throughout the week.